E. L. Grannas , relative, early 1900's - Downtown Altoona

 Grannas Bros. does all types of asphalt paving, road reconstruction, and site development projects.
 The mix of work is very similar to what the company did in its inception, only with larger scale projects.
 It also sells crushed stone and ready mix concrete.
 Under Sam's leadership, a new quarry was opened in Ganister in late 1996.
 The Hollidaysburg facility houses the ready-mix concrete plant, an asphalt plant, and serves as a stone sales depot.
 The Hollidaysburg asphalt plant was updated in 1993, and a new concrete plant was installed in Hollidaysburg in 1997.
 In 2000, a new state of the art asphalt plant was added to the Ganister quarry location.
 In 2004, Grannas Bros. was inducted into the Blair County Business Hall of Fame.

-The company has enjoyed great recent growth in sales to a volume approaching $40 million in 2017.
+The company has enjoyed great recent growth in sales to a volume approaching $50 million.
 Stiff competition within, and outside of, Blair county dictates that nothing comes easy.
 Grannas Bros. still makes it's mark in the field, as it is defined by the various jobs its does throughout Blair, Cambria, Huntingdon, Bedford, and Clearfield County.
 Most notably, the company completed the $13 million Plank Road Widening project in 2003, the $20 million site development contract at Logan Town Center in 2006, and the $24 million Bedford Co.
 I99 Resurfacing Contract in 2008.
 In 2017 the company was awarded its single largest project to date, the $28 million Blair Co.
 I99 Resurfacing Contract from 17th St to Grazierville.
 A hands-on ownership style, a determined work ethic shown by all employees, a loyal customer base, and operating by ethical business values are the key factors in Grannas Bros.' success.
 Sam's son Scott, represents the third generation of manager at the business.
 "We credit our father and grandfather for teaching us how to work hard, and work smart.
 We credit the 115+ loyal, dedicated, and hard working employees as the key to the company's success."